Gujarat voters will teach BJP a lesson this election: Gehlot | Politics

 Gujarat voters will teach BJP a lesson this election: Gehlot

-Congress will win HP election and one of the biggest reasons behind it would be OPS, he said.On Rahul Gandhis Bharat Jodo Yatra, Gehlot said the focus of this initiative was highlighting issues such as inflation and unemployment and to ensure that no violence takes place in the country and people live with love, peace and harmony with each other.
+Congress will win Himachal Pradesh election and one of the biggest reasons behind it would be OPS, he said.On Rahul Gandhis Bharat Jodo Yatra, Gehlot said the focus of this initiative was highlighting issues such as inflation and unemployment and to ensure that no violence takes place in the country and people live with love, peace and harmony.

 - Country: